Teeworks1/SC-chart/SC-chart/Readme.md

 The output CSV is named with the current date to avoid overwriting.

-Future Improvements
+Areas of Improvements if i had more time would be
-Add parallel scanning for faster processing.
+1. Add parallel scanning for faster processing.
-Support other vulnerability scanners (e.g., Trivy).
+2. Modify the code to Support the other vulnerability scanner (trivy) .
-Implement more advanced filtering and error logging.
+3. Implement more advanced filtering and error logging technique within the code base.

 The directory structure of the repo